The Two RV Gypsies: Full-Time RVers

 sign - welcome to Hyder, Alaska

 Stewart and Hyder are on a spur of the Cassiar Highway, at the head of Portland Canal, a narrow saltwater fjord approximately 90 miles long.
 The fjord forms a natural boundary between Alaska and Canada.
-Stewart has a deep harbour and boasts of being Canada's most northerly ice-free port.
+Stewart has a deep harbor and boasts of being Canada's most northerly ice-free port.
 Hyder boomed with the discovery of rich silver veins in the upper Salmon River basin in 1917-1918.
 Hundreds of pilings which supported structures during this boom period are visible on the tidal flats at Hyder.
 Hyder became an access and supply point for the mines, while Stewart served as the center for Canadian mining activity, Mining ceased in 1956 with the exception of the Granduc Copper Mine which operated until 1984.
 Today the economy is driven by forestry, mining and tourism.

 funny but true sign - How to lose face with a bear